PranavGupta-006/Tracer-The-Discord-Bot/README.md

 This project is a Discord bot designed to manage a simple **lost and found system for communities such as campuses, clubs, or organizations**.
 Users can upload images of found items, store contact details securely, search for items by name, and retrieve item information directly through Discord commands.

-The bot stores item data in a **separate SQLite database for each Discord server**, ensuring that data from different servers does not mix.
+The bot running in a Python3 Virtual Environment stores item data in a **separate SQLite database for each Discord server**, ensuring that data from different servers does not mix.

 Contact details are encrypted before being stored to protect user privacy.